tadhgnolan/workout-generator/README.md

 I've identified some appropriate keywords to align with my site, that should help users when searching online to find my page easily from a search engine.
-This included a series of the following keyword types
+This included a series of the following keyword types (with examples):

 - Short-tail (head terms) keywords
+    Bodybuilding, weight training, fitness, muscle building, health, gym.
 - Long-tail keywords
+    Home workouts for bodybuilding with evenly distributed exercises. randomized bodybuilding workout routines for each training cycle, advanced bodybuilding routine with new randomized exercises in each cycle.
 I also played around with [Word Tracker](https://www.wordtracker.com) a bit to check the frequency of some of my site's primary keywords (only until the free trial expired).